This is the story of my now departed mother, our tricky relationship, my renewed faith, and how it all ties in to the making of this blog.

 “MOM!”
 I shouted into the empty air.
 “Is this blog going to success or am I wasting my time?”

 Hours had passed since I’d pleaded with my (deceased) mother to somehow reach through the cosmos and offer a little insight.

-I Didn’t Think She’d Actually Do It
+I Didn’t Think She’d Actually Do It But She DID

 My normal social media routine was to scan through my Twitter account.
 I’d commiserate with other writers, laugh at the funny dog videos, and gather up new followers if I could.

-Coincidence or something else?
+Coincidence or Something Else?

 How can I possibly believe it was coincidence?
 I was overcome, shocked and excited.
 I still feel uneasy writing this story for the world to read, but it’s my experience.
 This is what happened to me at a time when I needed a little guidance from my mother.